pedrocaixeta/infDB_fork_31mar/Readme.md

 ## Purpose

-**infDB (Infrastructure Database)** offers a flexible and easy-to-configure data infrastructure with essential services, minimizing the effort required for data management.
+**infDB (Infrastructure and Energy Database)** offers a flexible and easy-to-configure data infrastructure with essential services, minimizing the effort required for data management.
 By providing standardized interfaces and APIs, infDB streamlines collaboration in energy modeling and analysis, enabling users to focus on insights rather than data handling.

 For instance, it can be used for the following applications:
 - Energy System Modeling